sonic-net/SONiC/doc/smart-switch/smart-switch-database-architecture/smart-switch-database-design.md

 ### Configuration and management

-A enhanced database CLI offers the capability to convert binary messages within the DPU_APPL_DB into human-readable text.
+An enhanced database CLI offers the capability to convert binary messages within the DPU_APPL_DB into human-readable text.

 #### CLI/YANG model Enhancements